 This guide walks you through eight of the most common misconceptions around making the switch, and shows you how stress-free it can be in reality - especially if you make a couple of key decisions along the way:

-1. “Our organisation will no longer appear on bank statements if we move to a third-party provider”
+1. “Our business name will no longer appear on bank statements if we move to a third-party provider”

 Whether or not your organisation’s name appears on a member’s bank statement is down to the Service User Number (SUN).
 The SUN is a unique identifier for organisations using Direct Debit.
 It’s a requirement to submit directly to Bacs (the UK’s Direct Debit clearing service).
 If you handle Direct Debit using your own solution, you will likely have your own SUN, and if you have a third-party solution, they will ‘own’ the SUN.